 - Claims processed from Medicare don’t automatically adjust the Contractual Obligation (CO).
 You must do this manually for each Medicare claim.
 Claims processed from other insurance companies do generally automatically adjust the CO.

 - If there is an amount owed by the client, deductible or coinsurance for example, there is no specific notification process.
-The information is there but it’s not obvious.
+The information is there but it’s not obvious so you have to watch for it.

 - The process to get set up with each insurance company for processing via SP’s clearinghouse is a bit labor-intensive.
 By comparison, Office Ally and TherapyAppointment.com were much easier.